alidasdan/optimum-cycle-mean-algorithms/README.md

 This output shows that the minimum cycle mean of the graph described in 'sample.d' is 40.0.
 To get the maximum cycle mean of the graph, run the same command followed by '-v 0', which should produce 50.0.
-Note that the mimimum version is the default.
+Note that the minimum version is the default.
 Also note that the output also shows how many seconds each main step of the program took.

 These flags should be self explanatory but as the usage information